artibella/pexels-uniform/README.md

 2. Create a `.env` file based on `.env.example`
 3. Run `npm install` to install the dependencies
 4. Run `npm run dev` to start the development server

+## Deployment

+The integration can be deployed to any provider that supports static Next.js applications such as Vercel or Netlify.

+If you create your own deployment make sure to update the `mesh-manifest-production.json` file with the correct base URL.
+And copy the contents of the manifest into your custom integration.

 ## Architecture